|This Engagement Award PCORI Funding Announcement opened on Tuesday, September 1, 2020.

 Targeted end users are those who will ultimately use the findings from research to inform their health or healthcare decisions.
 For example, patients may use information to decide on a treatment; community members may use evidence to decide on wellness approaches; clinicians may use research findings to update their recommendations or discussions with patients; or clinic administrators may use evidence to choose among peer-support programs.

 Dissemination projects should target end users directly, although the focus of the dissemination activity may be on an intermediary.
 For example, training of providers who will communicate information to patients is within the scope of a dissemination activity.

 Evidence Available for Dissemination

-The following PCORI-funded research evidence sources may serve as the basis for dissemination activities under this award:
+The following sources of PCORI-funded evidence may serve as the basis for dissemination activities under this award:

 Applicants must identify the title(s) of the completed PCORI-funded research study (including the institution name for identification purposes, the hyperlink from PCORI’s website, and the specific evidence that will be the focus of the dissemination initiative) in the LOI and application.

-All evidence that is the focus of a dissemination initiative must have been published (comparative clinical effectiveness research results) or posted on PCORI’s website (the other sources) by the LOI receipt date.
+All evidence that is the focus of an Engagement Award must have been published (comparative clinical effectiveness research results) or posted on PCORI’s website (the other sources) by the LOI receipt date.